todaatsushi/profiles_crud_app/README.md

 ```

 ### Oauth with GitHub
-Before running the script to set up the app, you will need a client ID and secret key for a GitHub Oauth app.You can set one up on GitHub [here](https://github.com/settings/applications/new).
-The script will prompt you for the ID and secret key.
+Before running the script to set up the app, you will need a client ID and secret key for a GitHub Oauth app.
+You can set one up on GitHub [here](https://github.com/settings/applications/new).
+The next command will prompt you for the ID and secret key.

 ### Building the app
 To build the rest of the app, run: